Occupational Health and Safety / Health Management

 Mitsubishi Estate has been recognized as an outstanding organization in health management under the Certified Health & Productivity Management Organization Recognition Program run by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.

-Please see the following page for the latest information on the certification.
+See the following for the latest information on the certification.

 Addressing Infectious Diseases and Other Global Health Issues